jueves

 lunes

-Strolling around the river gauche at Quai Voltaire I stopped over one of those bouquiniste stands by the Seine, took a quick glance on the bouquins since I haven't enough time and was strapped for money.
+Strolling around the river gauche at Quai Voltaire I stopped over one of those bouquiniste stands by the Seine to take a quick glance into the bouquins since I hadn't enough time and was strapped for money.
 But a thick volume in beautiful binding, rose vellum, gold embossed caught my eyes:

 "The Correspondence between James Joyce and Clarissa Holloway(1928-1941)